 Step 3: Build Your Book Blogging Pages

 Domain secured, CHECK!
 Attractive blog in place, CHECK!
-Let’s get started book blogging.
+Now let’s get started blogging about BOOKS!

 ABOUT ME/MEET ME

-Use this About Me page to tell people who you are.
+Use this About Me page to tell people who you are in a professional but fun and personal way.

 How did you start this book review blog?
 Why book blogging?
 What is your blog specifically about (your niche)?
 How are you qualified to review books?